Cookies and Consent Management

 Compatibility with Typescript/Browser SDK

-Using Amplitude Cookies¶
+Using Amplitude Cookies

-A “Cookie” is a piece of data from a website that is stored within a web browser that the website can retrieve at a later time to access the data that is there stored for functional and/or technical purposes.
-Upon initialization, the Amplitude SDK will create a cookie that begins with the prefix amp_ and ends with this first six digits of your project API key; this prefix can be customized using the constant “COOKIE_PREFIX” (the constant value can be found in the constants definition file and the cookie key definition detail can be found in this link).
-For instance, if the default value for the prefix is used and you do:
+A “Cookie” is a piece of data from a website that's stored on a users a web browser that.
+Websites can retrieve cookies at a later time to access data stored for functional and/or technical purposes.
+After initialization, the Amplitude SDK creates a cookie that begins with the prefix AMP_ and ends with this first 10 digits of your project API key.
+You can customize this prefix with the constant COOKIE_PREFIX in the SDK's constants.js file.
+The SDK defines the cookie's value in amplitude-client.js.

 amplitude.getInstance().init("a2dbce0e18dfe5f8e...")

-In previous versions of the SDK, the key for this cookie could be customized upon initialization using the initialization option “cookieName”.
-This has been deprecated in the latest versions for our SDK, but it may happen that, if using old SDK versions, the cookie name will differ from the indicated standard name; that will mean it was customized using that option.
+In previous versions of the SDK, you could customize the key for this cookie upon initialization with the initialization option cookieName.
+This is deprecated in the latest versions for the SDK, but if you use older SDK versions, the cookie name may differ from the indicated standard name, which means it was customized using that option.

 The cookie is used to keep track of a few bits of metadata for the SDK: